23andMe Bankruptcy: Your DNA is for Sale

 users have to trust that the deletion pipeline is complete, audited, and

 honored during a corporate sale.
 What Can You Do?
 Request deletion: Use the account deletion flow and separately request destruction of stored samples if the service offers it.
 Revoke research consent: Do not assume deleting the account also revokes every optional research permission.
 Save receipts: Keep screenshots or emails confirming deletion and sample destruction requests.
 Understand GINA limits: In the US, GINA restricts some health insurance and employment uses, but it does not cover every risk category, including life insurance in many contexts.
 Warn family: Your DNA is also information about relatives.
 They deserve to know if their genetic privacy may be affected by your past upload.
-The Lesson: Biometrics are not usernames.
-Never give them up.
+Biometrics are not usernames.
+Once shared, they cannot be changed.